 Trends: There is a renewed interest among the federal and state legislatures as well as the EEOC in prohibiting employers from either questioning applicants about their criminal convictions and arrest records or using criminal background checks and information to screen out potential employees unless it would specifically impact the individual's ability to do the job in question.
 Further, employers should be aware that there is also a trend to pass legislation which would prohibit employers from requesting or requiring that employees and applicants provide user names, passwords and other ways of accessing personal information on social media as a condition of employment.
 In effect, this legislation protects the individual's right to privacy and prohibits the employer from accessing valuable and possibly damaging information regarding an individual's religion, sexual orientation, marital status and other off-duty activities and associations which could lead to potential discrimination in the workplace.
 Employers should also know that a significant number of states have taken steps to legalize marijuana for medical purposes.
 However, employee use of marijuana for medical purposes during off-duty hours may potentially impact employee activity in his or her workplace.
 Employers need to be aware of the relevant state law and how to address this.

-In-depth review of the spectrum of Tennessee employment law requirements HR must follow with respect to employee privacy.
+In-depth review of the spectrum of Virginia employment law requirements HR must follow with respect to employee discipline.

 HR Guidance on addressing when employers may and may not monitor the off-duty conduct of employees and take such conduct into account when making employment decisions.